gotthardp/lorawan-server/doc/Development.md

 ### Connections to the lorawan node

-The lorawan-server is started in a cluster node `lorawan@<hostname>`.
-For example, if your `hostname` is `debian.home`, the server runs on `lorawan@debian`.
+The lorawan-server is started as a cluster node `lorawan@<hostname>`, where `<hostname>` is a short hostname of the machine hosting the server.
+For example, if `hostname --short` returns `debian`, the server runs as a node `lorawan@debian`.

-You can call functions on another node by `rpc:call(Node, Module, Function, Args)`.
+You can connect to a running lorawan-server by `erl -sname test -remsh lorawan@<hostname>`.

-You can setup a connection to another node by `net_adm:ping(Node)` and then interact with its processes.
+Once connected you can e.g. use the [Mnesia functions](http://erlang.org/doc/man/mnesia.html) to directly access the server database.

-Or you can start the [Observer](http://erlang.org/doc/apps/observer/observer_ug.html) and just trace the lorawan-server processes and activities.
+Advanced users can also start the [Observer](http://erlang.org/doc/apps/observer/observer_ug.html) and trace the lorawan-server processes and activities:

 ```bash
 erl -smp -sname observer -hidden -setcookie MyCookie -run observer